Migrate OPNsense to New Hardware using the Configuration Importer during Installation

 Determine Interface Names on Your New Hardware (if Different)

-If your new hardware is using different types of interfaces or the interfaces are mapped differently, you will need update the interface names in your configuration file so the configuration will work properly on your new hardware.
+If your new hardware is using different network interfaces or the interfaces are mapped differently, you will need update the interface names in your configuration file so the configuration will work properly on your new hardware.
+It saves you time of having to reassign interfaces later via the console since you will not be able to log into the OPNsense web interface until you reassign your interfaces.

-Sometimes the interface names are provided by the manufacturer such as with Protectli systems.
-Such documentation is very convenient.
-Otherwise, you may have to boot up the OPNsense installer on the new hardware in order to know the names of interfaces.
+Sometimes the interface names are provided by the manufacturer such as with Protectli hardware, which is very convenient.
+Otherwise, you may have to boot up the OPNsense installer on the new hardware in order to know the exact names of interfaces (or search the web).

 For all the interface changes mentioned below, you should be safe to do a “find all and replace” in your favorite text editor.
-Be sure to skim through all the matches to make sure nothing is incorrectly replaced.
+Be sure to skim through all the matches in your text editor to make sure nothing else is incorrectly replaced.

 <interfaces>